boostorg/redis/README.md

 * Resolves Redis address.
 * Connects to the resolved endpoint.
-* TLS handhshake (for TLS endpoints).
+* TLS handshake (for TLS endpoints).
 * RESP3 handshake and authentication and role check.
-* Healthy checks with the PING command.
+* Periodic healthy checks with the PING command.
 * Keeps reading from the socket to handle server pushes and command responses.
 * Keeps writing requests as it becomes possible e.g. after last response has arrived.

-To control the timeout-behaviour of these operations users must create a `aedis::connection::timeouts` object and pass it to as argument to the `aedis::connection::async_run` (or use the suggested defaults).
+To control the timeout-behaviour of these operations users must create a `aedis::connection::timeouts` object and pass it to as argument to the `aedis::connection::async_run` (if the suggested defaults are not suitable).

 <a name="requests"></a>